digidotcom/xbee-python/doc/getting_started_with_xbee_python_library.rst

 .. _gsgConfigZBdevices:

-ZigBee devices
+Zigbee devices
 ``````````````
 #.
-For old ZigBee devices (S2 and S2B), make sure the devices are using
+For old Zigbee devices (S2 and S2B), make sure the devices are using
    **API firmware**.
 The firmware appears in the **Function** label of the
    device in the Radio Modules view.

-   * One of the devices must be a coordinator - Function: ZigBee Coordinator
+   * One of the devices must be a coordinator - Function: Zigbee Coordinator
      API
-   * Digi recommends the other one is a router - Function: ZigBee Router AP.
+   * Digi recommends the other one is a router - Function: Zigbee Router AP.

    .. note::
       If any of the two previous conditions is not satisfied, you must change